Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Results: Programmatic Policies

 \section{Empirical Results: Programmatic Policies}

-Table~\ref{tab:similarity_metrics} shows the average and 95\% confidence interval values for the 20 programs used in our experiment.
+Table~\ref{tab:similarity_metrics} shows the average and 95\% confidence interval values for the 20 programs used in our experiment with the synthesized set.
 The \li\ row shows the metric values computed for the original programs and their reconstructions.
 The baseline values represent the measurements between the original programs and the baseline programs.
 The values of \li\ are the best according to all metrics, which shows that the reconstructed programs are more similar to the original than any of the baselines.
-Table~\ref{tab:similarity_metrics} also shows that the baselines that obtain values closer \li\ are Rand, Closest-Syntax, and Closest-Feature.
+Table~\ref{tab:similarity_metrics} also shows that the baselines that obtain values closer to \li\ are Rand, Closest-Syntax, and Closest-Feature.
 This is because these baselines select a program from the pool of programs 2L synthesized for the same map, and these programs tend to be similar to each other.
 Rand-Other obtained lower Action and Outcome values and a higher Feature value, demonstrating that the metrics can capture the expected differences between policies synthesized for playing in different maps.
-Finally, $k$-Shot LLM presents the lowest similarity values, demonstrating the importance of the natural language explanation of the original program the Explainer generates for its reconstruction.
+Finally, $k$-Shot LLM presents the lowest similarity values, demonstrating the importance of the explanation of the original program the Explainer generates.

 Table~\ref{tab:obfuscation_policies} presents the results that test our hypothesis that \li\ correlates with the degree of interpretability of the programs.
-In this table, darker cells indicate that the reconstructed program is more similar to the original.
-The results indicate a higher similarity between the original and reconstructed programs for the policies 2L synthesizes than the two obfuscated versions of the programs.
-Also, \li\ provides higher similarity scores for Level 1 obfuscation than for Level 2 obfuscation.
+The results indicate a higher similarity between the original and reconstructed programs for the policies 2L synthesizes than between the original obfuscated programs and their reconstructions.
+Also, \li\ provides higher similarity scores and a lower dissimilarity score for Level 1 than for Level 2 obfuscation.
+Table~\ref{tab:obfuscation_policies_human_set} presents the results for the human-crafted set.
+These results align with those of the synthesized set, where the \li-score decreases as we increase the level of obfuscation.
 Under the assumption that higher degrees of obfuscation result in less interpretable programs, the results support our hypothesis.
-Interestingly, even for the Level 1 obfuscation, \li\ assigns a higher degree of similarity between the original and reconstructed programs than for the programs given by any of the baselines in Table~\ref{tab:similarity_metrics}.